SYS-NG/Momenta-AVS/README.md

 ### On-chain Components (Solidity)
 - Smart contracts for task management, result verification, and coordination
-- BLS signature aggregation for operator consensus
+- ECDSA for Operator signature
-- Recording inference results with confidence scores
+- Recording inference results with confidence scores and signed by Operators

 ### Off-chain Components (Rust)
 - Event listeners and task processors